 Cancellation of registration must be completed before the end of the add/drop period.
 To cancel registration, a student must drop all classes using one of the following methods: 1) in writing to the Office of Records and Registration, 2) in person at the Student Services Center or 3) via eServices.
 Refunds are issued in accordance with procedures described under the refunds section in the Tuition, fees and expenses section of this bulletin.
 For readmission guidelines, consult the Admission to the university section of this bulletin.

 During the add/drop period

 Exact dates for add/drop periods before and during the first week of classes are listed in the university academic calendar.
-Changes in registration during the add/drop periods can be made on the Web.
-Courses dropped during add/drop periods do not show on a student’s permanent record.
+Changes in registration during the add/drop periods can be made via eServices.
+During the add/drop period, courses can be dropped and will not show on a student’s permanent record.
 Changes from audit to credit or credit to audit must be made before the end of the add/drop and late registration periods and can be made at the Student Services Center in Harris Hall.

 After the add/drop period

 After the add/drop period, students may not attend classes in which they are not registered.
 Students cannot add a course after the add/drop period.
 The university academic calendar lists the date when add/drop ends.

 Drops are not permitted after the add/drop period has ended.
 However, students may withdraw from classes in accordance with prescribed procedures.
 To officially withdraw from a class, a student must obtain and file the appropriate form with the Office of Records and Registration or utilize eServices.
 A student with an academic hold that prevents registration activity on eServices may go in person to the Student Services Center in Records and Registration to withdraw from courses.